cleanlab/cleanvision/DEVELOPMENT.md

 The docs for this repo are hosted by readthedocs.io and can be found [here](https://cleanvision.readthedocs.io/en/latest/).

-## Publishing Release
+## Releasing new version

+- Merge all release related PRs.
 - Ensure all **Checks** are successful for your release related PR after getting approvals from other code maintainers.
-- Merge all release related PRs.
+- Check version number listed in pyproject.toml matches desired new version.
 - Go to the Releases in the Github repo and draft a new release.
-- Create a new tag in the format `v{version}` corresponding to the version being released and click *Generate  release notes*.
+- Create a new tag in the format `v{version}` corresponding to the version being released, and click *Generate  release notes*.
-- Before publishing the release, ensure all checks are satisfied as the release on TestPypi and Pypi is automated and an error will result in publishing a new version.
-- Publish release
+- Once you publish the release in Gitub, there is automated release process in Github Actions that will push to TestPypi and PyPi.
+However this will error due to permissions, but  just ignore these errors and just push to PyPi manually.
+- Increment version in pyproject.toml